pioneer0317/Stats-101C-Class-Final-Competition/README.md

 Our final presentation can be found in youtube: https://www.youtube.com/watch?v=sZxqn6EQNjg

 ## Results
-Our team placed 1st place with the RMSE of 1.37819.
+Our team won 1st place with the RMSE of 1.37819.